craigmbooth/craigmbooth.github.io/pages/bba_challenge/index.md

 ---
 layout: page
-title: Break Baker's Apprentice Challenge
+title: Bread Baker's Apprentice Challenge
 ---

 ## Intro

-The [Bread Baker's Apprentice](https://pinchmysalt.com/the-bba-challenge/) challenge (BBA Challenge) is a challenge to bake all of the breads from the book Bread Baker's Apprentice, alphabetically.
+The [Bread Baker's Apprentice](https://pinchmysalt.com/the-bba-challenge/) challenge (BBA Challenge) is a challenge to bake all of the breads from the book Bread Baker's Apprentice, alphabetically from Anadama through whole-wheat.

 That's what's happening here!